 This is one of the best WWE matches of the decade, and maybe the best modern example of the last man standing stipulation.
 It’s also a perfect example of Cena as the never-surrender fan favorite, and who was, at his peak, the closest approximation to Hulkamania that WWE has produced.
 It’s also the peak moment in WWE for Umaga, whose fantastic second run with the company as a singles competitor is somewhat overshadowed by its brevity.
 Consider that, 2 1/2 years after this match, Umaga was released by WWE after two violations of the company wellness policy.
 He sadly died a few months later, at just 36 years old, of a heart attack brought on by acute toxicity from taking several painkillers.

-This is a fantastic match.
-I know plenty of people, especially those who are wrestlers themselves, who hold up the Kurt Angle vs. Chris Benoit match from the 2003 Rumble as not only the best non-Rumble match ever, but one of the best wrestling matches ever.
+Other pro wrestlers usually point to the Kurt Angle vs. Chris Benoit match from the 2003 Rumble as the best non-Rumble match ever.
 If Angle-Benoit is the wrestling equivalent of a symphony, this is the equivalent of a blockbuster action movie.
 Is one better than the other?
 That’s really in the eye of the beholder, as the two products are so different that it’s difficult to compare them outside of the shared setting of a WWE ring.